-We mothers, especially those with young or special kids, are exhausted and in rage – and for good reasons.
+We mothers, and caregivers, especially those with young or special kids, are exhausted – and for good reasons.

-I am appalled at how society is putting the suffering burden back on us – 'you need more self-care, just meditate more, do some yoga and shut up.'
+Society is putting the suffering burden back on us – 'you need more self-care: meditate more, do your nails and shut up.'

 Let me show you how to protect your resources from draining.

-I profoundly care that mothers get their vitality and joy of living back by alchemizing their anger and other challenging emotions, reconnecting to their deep intelligence, and setting firm boundaries.
+I profoundly care that caregivers get their vitality and joy of living back.
+I believe we can reclaim our energy by alchemizing difficult emotions, reconnecting to their deep intelligence, and setting firm boundaries.

-I used to share meditation and self-compassion practices with moms, and then I realized: all that self-care can have the opposite effect if we are smushed by societal conditioning and don't process our emotions.
-Sometimes we must be fierce first to create the mind space to realize what we need.
-Right?
+I used to share meditation practices with new moms, and then I realized that certain kinds of self-care can have the opposite effect if we are smushed by societal conditioning.

 So I studied power dynamics and empathic negotiation techniques to learn the tools that changed my life.

 They learn these tricks in their childhood via osmosis and practice for life.
-Now I broke them down so you can learn too - and it is fun!
+So now I broke them down so you can learn too - and it is fun!

-I want all humans raised as woman to own their greatness because we ARE LOVE on this planet.
-And BTW, when you have you agency back, everyone around you benefits in big ways.
+I want all humans raised as women to own their greatness because we ARE LOVE on this planet.
+And BTW, when you have your agency back, everyone around you benefits in significant ways.

 You, as a mother, hold the future of this planet in your hands - literally.
 Own it.